 This article is a comparison I’ve been wanting to write for a while.
-Camp Chef and Pit Boss are two of the most respected and popular brands on the pellet grill scene, and each of them frankly make fantastic grills.
+Camp Chef and Pit Boss are two of the most respected and popular brands in the smoker grills scene, and each of them frankly makes fantastic grills.

 But you might be wondering which one is the best for you and your back patio.
 That’s where we can come in to help!
 In this article, we’ve created a complete comparison guide of Camp Chef vs Pit Boss pellet grills.
 By the end, you should know exactly which one is the right choice for you.

 Why Trust Us?